 The system will utilize proximity cards as its primary access device, but will support ISO 14443 Contactless smartcard technology, such as Mifare, and (keypad) technology at each door.
 It shall also support alarm inputs and control outputs.

-System shall consist of computers (servers/workstations), stand-alone microprocessor based controllers, card readers and/or Keypads and host software.
+System shall consist of computers (servers/workstations), stand-alone microprocessor based controllers, card readers [and/or keypads] and host software.

 The microprocessor based controllers will be capable of controlling 16 card reader inputs and 16 door outputs.
 It will also be able to monitor a minimum of 92 alarm points, storing a minimum of 5000 events before downloading to the central computer.
 It will be able to store a minimum of 10,000 cardholders.